-BTFA manages trust funds, which include payments from judgment awards, settlements of claims, land use agreements, royalties on natural resource use, other proceeds derived directly from trust resources, and financial investment income.
 BTFA has the responsibility to plan and execute the historical accounting of Tribal Trust accounts and IIM accounts.
 That work is accomplished by the Office of Trust Analysis and Research (OTAR), which also works to resolve the ownership of residual balances in Youpee Escheat accounts and special deposit accounts and to distribute account balances to Tribes, individual Indians, and non-trust entities.

-OTAR provides litigation support resulting from the settlement of Cobell v.
-Salazar and other Tribal lawsuits, in coordination with the Department of Justice.
-As of April 2021, 26 pending cases were filed in various Federal courts by Indian Tribes or individual Indians regarding the Federal Government's fiduciary trust duties.
+OTAR provides litigation support resulting from Tribal lawsuits in coordination with the Department of Justice.
+As of March 2022, 28 Tribal trust cases were pending in various Federal courts by Indian Tribes regarding the Federal Government's fiduciary trust duties.

-The Land Buy-Back Program for Tribal Nations is responsible for the expenditure of the \$1.9 billion Trust Land Consolidation Fund authorized by the settlement agreement in Cobell v.
+The Land Buy-Back Program for Tribal Nations (LBBP) is responsible for the expenditure of the \$1.9 billion Trust Land Consolidation Fund authorized by the settlement agreement in Cobell v.
 Salazar, confirmed by the Claims Resolution Act of 2010.
 The program, which was authorized for 10 years, ends in November 2022.
-Until then, the LBBP will work to reduce land ownership fractionation in Indian Country by continuing implementation efforts at scheduled locations and effectively managing administrative costs.
-Recognizing the importance to maintain the momentum of the LBBP effort, the Bureau of Indian Affairs (BIA) budget proposes to reestablish a modified Indian Land Consolidation program in 2022 and includes \$150.0 million for this program to further reduce land ownership fractionation in Indian Country.
-The program will also support Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, by enhancing the ability of Tribal governments to plan for and adapt to climate change and to build stronger Tribal communities.
+Recognizing the importance of maintaining the momentum of the LBBP effort, the Bureau of Indian Affairs (BIA) budget proposes to reestablish a modified Indian Land Consolidation program in 2023 and includes \$80.0 million for this program to further reduce land ownership fractionation in Indian Country and enhance the ability of Tribal governments to plan for and adapt to climate change.

-Trust and Program Operations-The 2022 budget includes \$109.2 million for Trust and Program Operations, of which \$23.5 million is for Field Operations.
+Trust and Program Operations- The 2023 budget includes \$111.2 million for Trust and Program Operations, of which \$24.1 million is for Field Operations.
 Field Operations staff serve as the primary point of contact for trust beneficiaries-Tribes, individual Indians, and Alaska Natives-seeking information and services in conjunction with their trust assets.
+Through new online services, the Field Operations program will promote equitable access for Indian trust beneficiaries by ensuring BTFA services are accessible in historically underserved communities.

-The budget provides \$17.2 million for Accounting Operations, which conducts all fiduciary accounting activities, including receipting, disbursing, and reconciling, related to the trust funds managed by the Department.
-To manage the expected workload for historical accounting of Tribal Trust and IIM accounts, the budget includes \$17.5 million for Settlement Support, which funds OTAR.
+The budget provides \$17.6 million for Accounting Operations, which conducts all fiduciary accounting activities-including receipting, disbursing, and reconciling-related to the trust funds managed by the Department.
+Settlement Support, which funds OTAR, is funded at \$17.9 million.
+This funding level will allow OTAR to manage the expected workload for historical accounting for Tribal Trust and IIM accounts.

-The request includes \$8.3 million for Information Resources funding to develop, maintain, and operate the trust information technology enterprise architecture; provide day-to-day computer support to BTFA personnel nationwide; and develop and maintain applications in support of the BTFA mission.
-In 2022, the program will continue work to complete the mobile/virtual workforce initiative, which will help staff work in remote locations, and to consolidate data centers.
-The program will also work to migrate from a data-centric environment to the cloud, including Voice over Internet Protocol (VoIP), and to provide beneficiaries online account access.
+The request includes \$8.4 million for Information Resources funding to develop, maintain, and operate the trust information technology enterprise architecture; provide day-to-day computer support to BTFA personnel nationwide; and develop and maintain applications in support of the BTFA mission.
+These functions directly support BTFA's unique information resources needs and do not duplicate those elsewhere in the Department, including BIA.

-The budget provides \$13.0 million for Trust Records.
+The budget provides \$13.3 million for Trust Records.
 This program operates the American Indian Records Repository and provides records management training and services to BTFA, Tribes, BIA, the Bureau of Indian Education, and AS-IA.
-Included in the request is \$2.7 million for the digitization of trust records to continue ongoing work to meet new Federal records retention requirements and to modernize records operations.
+Included in the request is funding for the digitization of trust records to continue ongoing work to meet new Federal records retention requirements and to modernize records operations.